Azure/Cloud-Native/website/blog-30-days-of-ia-2024/2024-10-10/deploy-application-with-AKS-part-1.md

 Join the next snackable AI Demo Bytes to explore how to [ apply auto-scaling and load testing to your AI applications](https://aka.ms/demo-bytes/ep6?ocid=biafy25h1_30daysofia_webpage_azuremktg).
 :::

-## Setting Up Key Vault and Managed Identity
+## Step 2: Setting Up Key Vault and Managed Identity

 In this step, we will set up Azure Key Vault and configure Managed Identity to allow secure access to the secrets stored in Key Vault.